Swiss Insurance Association: Members

-The association has approximately 70 members, which include many specialist, national-level property, life and supplementary health insurers, and global primary insurers and reinsurers.
-Private insurers employ about 50,000 people in Switzerland.
-The sector is among the most productive and highest value-adding of the economy.
-With their expertise in risk coverage and hazard prevention, private insurers assume economic responsibility: they make a significant contribution to the stability of Switzerland's economic system and prosperity.
-With that in mind, the SIA is committed to the sustainable development of the sector and its locations.
+The Swiss Insurance Association (SIA) is the industry association for Swiss private insurers.
+With approximately 70 members – including global primary insurers and reinsurers as well as nationally oriented specialist property, life and supplementary health insurers – the association represents over 95 per cent of the insurance premiums generated in Switzerland.
+The SIA is committed to the insurance industry’s sustainable development and promotes solutions that contribute to the stability and security of the Swiss economy and society.
+As such, the private insurance industry makes a significant contribution to prosperity within Switzerland.
+The sector is one of the most productive and highest value-creating economic sectors in the country and employs roughly 50,000 employees.
+2025 sees the SIA celebrate its 125th anniversary.

 Structure

-The SIA is an association (“Verein”) in accordance with art.
-60 ss. of the Swiss Civil Code.
+The SIA is an association ("Verein") in accordance with article 60ss. of the Swiss Civil Code.
 Its main bodies are elected by the general assembly.
 The Managing Board sets the objectives and establishes the strategy of the SIA; it also monitors the activities of the head office.
 Committees and commissions, consisting of highly qualified representatives of the membership, are in charge of drafting solutions in the interest of the entire insurance industry.
-The SIA head office is divided into the three divisions “Insurance Strategy and Regulation”, “Public Affairs and Communications” and “Directorate”.
+The SIA head office is divided into the three divisions "Insurance Strategy and Regulation", "Public Affairs and Communications" and "Directorate".

 History

 The history of the private insurance industry goes back to the 19th century when the first private insurance companies were founded.
 Many of these companies are active to this day, namely Mobiliar (founded in 1826), Swiss Life (1857), Helvetia (1858), Bâloise (1863), Swiss Re (1863), Zurich (1872) or Winterthur (1875).
-The SIA’s predecessor – the “Verband concessionierter schweizerischer Versicherungs-Gesellschaften” – was founded in 1900 and made up of 21 insurance companies.
+The SIA's predecessor – the "Verband concessionierter schweizerischer Versicherungs-Gesellschaften" – was founded in 1900 and made up of 21 insurance companies.
 Today the association is called SIA and has some 80 members.